My name is Rachel Louise Barry. I am a Montrealer of Irish descent, born in Montreal, a city now known as a multicultural and multilingual city.

 This time I did complete all the necessary courses and obtained a Baccalauréat en gestion (B. Gest.).

-Because of my interest for the City of Montreal, I recently obtained a Maîtrise en analyse publique (M.A.P.) from ENAP Montréal in the Plateau-Mont-Royal.
+Because of my interest for the City of Montreal, I also obtained a Maîtrise en analyse publique (M.A.P.) from ENAP Montréal located on the Plateau-Mont-Royal.

 My master's essay - for which I received an A, I'm very proud to say - was dedicated to Montreal Twin Cities from all over the world.

-In my mid-thirties, I became part owner of a ladies wear boutique in Saint-Sauveur in the Laurentians.
+In my mid-thirties, I became part owner of a ladies wear boutique in Saint-Sauveur-des-Monts in the Laurentians.

 It was called "Les Mignonnettes" because our father called our mother "mignonne" and my sister and I were his "mignonnettes".

-The experience lasted some eight years and gave me the opportunity to profit from the local life style and surroundings.
+I loved the experience.
+The fashion industry is fascinating for many reasons including the talents and the dedication of our fashion designers.
+The adventure lasted eight years and gave me the opportunity to profit from the local life style and surroundings.

 It also enabled me to extend my knowledge in retail sales, local store marketing, local designers, buying methods, selling techniques, customer care and bookkeeping.